section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

   - url: /engineering-education/an-introduction-to-cicd-tools/hero.jpg
     alt: An Introduction to CI/CD Tools example image
 ---
 Continuous Integration and Delivery (CI/CD) are tools that automate the process of software development.
-In an organization, there is a need for teams to synchronize their work without breaking the code, and this is often referred to as the pipeline of CI/CD
+In an organization, there is a need for teams to synchronize their work without breaking the code, and this is often referred to as the pipeline of CI/CD.
 <!--more-->

-CI/CD is one of the best practices for integrating workflow between development teams and IT operations.
+CI/CD is one of the best practices to integrate workflow between development teams and IT operations.
 It serves as an agile approach that focuses on meeting business requirements, quality code, and security while the implementation and deployment process is automated.

 ### Prerequisites
 The prerequisites for this article includes understanding the following concepts:
-- Implementation of CI/CD tools in software development
+- Implementation of CI/CD tools in software development.
-- Intermediate understanding of CI/CD tools
+- Intermediate understanding of CI/CD tools.
-- Prior understanding and usage of any of the CI/CD tools in this article
+- Prior understanding and usage of any of the CI/CD tools in this article.

-### Table of Contents
+### Table of contents
 - [Technique of CI/CD](#technique-of-ci/cd)
 - [The Importance of CI/CD](#the-importance-of-ci/cd)
 - [Jenkins as a CI/CD Tool](#jenkins-as-a-ci/cd-tool)